menloparkinnovation/FoxHunt/README.md

 All reports go into a database.
 This data may be queried for time period, frequency, and a set of records returned with the reported readings.
-Software can then use this information to perform bearing crossings, trianglation, and calculate an estimated position of a signal source.
+Software can then use this information to perform bearing crossings, triangulation, and calculate an estimated position of a signal source.

 These estimated position calculations can be performed by a web